Lou Rawls

-Louis Allen Rawls (December 1, 1933 – January 6, 2006) was an American singer, record producer, composer and actor.
-Rawls released more than 60 albums, sold more than 40 million records, and had numerous charting singles, most notably his song "You'll Never Find Another Love like Mine".
-He worked as a film, television, and voice actor.
-He was also a three-time Grammy-winner, all for Best Male R&B Vocal Performance.
+Louis Allen Rawls (December 1, 1933 – January 6, 2006) was an American baritone singer.
+He released 61 albums, sold more than 40 million records, and had numerous charting singles, most notably the song "You'll Never Find Another Love Like Mine".
+He also worked as a film, television, and voice actor.
+He was a three-time winner of the Best Male R&B Vocal Performance Grammy Award.

 Early life

 Rawls was born in Chicago on December 1, 1933, and raised by his grandmother in the Ida B. Wells projects on the city's South Side.
 He began singing in the Greater Mount Olive Baptist Church choir at the age of seven and later sang with local groups through which he met Sam Cooke, who was nearly three years older, and Curtis Mayfield.

 Career

 After graduating from Dunbar Vocational High School, he sang briefly with Cooke in the Teenage Kings of Harmony, a gospel group, and then with the Holy Wonders.
 In 1951, he replaced Cooke in the Highway QC's after Cooke departed to join The Soul Stirrers in Los Angeles.
 Rawls was hired by the Chosen Gospel Singers and moved to Los Angeles, where he joined the Pilgrim Travelers.

 In 1955, Rawls enlisted in the United States Army as a paratrooper in the 82nd Airborne Division.
 He served in B Co 2/505th Parachute Infantry and made 26 jumps.
 He left the Army three years later as a Sergeant and rejoined the Pilgrim Travelers (then known as the Travelers).
 In 1958, while touring the South with the Travelers and Sam Cooke, Rawls was in a car crash.
 He was pronounced dead before arriving at the hospital, where he stayed in a coma for five and a half days.
-He spent a year recuperating and it was several months before his memory returned.
+He spent a year recuperating, and it was several months before his memory returned.
 He considered the crash a life-changing event.

 With Dick Clark as master of ceremonies, Rawls was able to perform at the Hollywood Bowl in 1959.
 His first two singles were "Love, Love, Love" and "Walkin' (For Miles)" for Shar-Dee Records, a label owned by Herb Alpert.
 "In My Little Black Book" and "80 Ways" were released a year later by Candix Records.
 In 1962 he signed a contract with Capitol Records and sang backing vocals on "Bring It On Home to Me" and "That's Where It's At", both written by Cooke.
 Rawls charted with a cover of "Bring It On Home to Me" in 1970 (with the title shortened to "Bring It On Home").

 Stormy Monday, a jazz album with Les McCann, was released in 1962.
 The next two Capitol albums (Black and Blue, Tobacco Road) sold well and employed Onzy Matthews as musical director and a 17-piece big band.
 Both albums reached the Billboard magazine charts and propelled his career.